trambarhq/relaks-django-data-source/README.md

 Relaks Django Data Source
 -------------------------
-This module lets you access a Django server from a React app that uses [Relaks](https://github.com/chung-leong/relaks).
-It's designed to work with [Django REST framework](https://www.django-rest-framework.org/).
+This module lets you access a Django server from a React app that use [Relaks](https://github.com/chung-leong/relaks).
+It's designed to work with the [Django REST framework](https://www.django-rest-framework.org/).

 * [Installation](#installation)
 * [Usage](#usage)